Frequency of Use of Clinical Shoulder Examination Tests by Experienced Shoulder Surgeons

 SETTING: Descriptive survey administered via e-mail.

 PATIENTS OR OTHER PARTICIPANTS: Of 131 active members of the American Shoulder and Elbow Surgeons, 71 responded to the survey.

 MAIN OUTCOME MEASURE(S): Respondents were asked to complete a survey documenting their use of clinical tests during a shoulder examination.
 They answered yes or no to indicate their use of 122 different tests for diagnosing 9 shoulder conditions.

 RESULTS: The average number of tests used for all pathologic conditions was 30 ± 9.
 The anterior apprehension and cross-body adduction tests were used by all respondents.
 At least 1 test was used for each of the 9 conditions listed (range = 1-7), and at least 50% of respondents used 25 tests.
 The tests were reviewed for valid diagnostic accuracy via the Quality Assessment of Diagnostic Accuracy Studies (QUADAS) tool.
 High diagnostic value and a large amount of QUADAS variability have been reported in the literature for 16 of the 25 tests.

 CONCLUSIONS: A small percentage (20%) of clinical tests is being used by most examiners.
 The 25 most common tests identified from this survey may serve as a foundation for the student's knowledge base, with the clear understanding that multiple clinical tests are used by some of the most experienced clinicians dealing with shoulder injuries.

 Sciascia, Aaron; Spigelman, Tracy H.; Kibler, W. Ben; and Uhl, Timothy L., "Frequency of Use of Clinical Shoulder Examination Tests by Experienced Shoulder Surgeons" (2012).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 36.